openebs/lvm-localpv/docs/storageclasses.md

 - #### FsType (Optional)

-  Admin can specify filesystem in storageclass. lvm-localpv CSI-Driver will format block device with specified filesystem and mount in application pod.
-If fsType is not specified defaults to "ext4" filesystem.
+  Admin can specify filesystem in storageclass.
+LVM-LocalPV CSI-Driver will format block device with specified filesystem and mount in application pod.
+If fsType is not specified defaults to `ext4` filesystem.
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass